-III.
-QUALITY.
-Where available, the significance criteria established by the applicable Potentially Significant Impact le air quality manager Less Than Significant With Mitigation Incorporation nent or air pollution Less Than Significant Impact control district n No Impact nay be relied upon to make the following determinations.
-Would the project: Conflict with or obstruct implementation of the applicable air quality plan? \boxtimes b) Violate any air quality standard or contribute substantially to an existing or projected air quality violation? \boxtimes c) Result in a cumulatively considerable net increase of any criteria pollutant for which the project region is non-attainment under an applicable federal or state ambient air quality standard (including releasing emissions which exceed quantitative thresholds for ozone precursors)? \boxtimes d) Expose sensitive receptors to substantial pollutant concentrations? \boxtimes e) Create objectionable odors affecting a substantial number of people? \boxtimes a-c.
+111. air QUALITY.
+Where available, the significance criteria established by the applicable quality management or air pollution control district may be relied upon to make the owing determinations.
+Would the project: Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significant Impact No Impact a) Conflict with or obstruct implementation of the applicable air quality plan? \boxtimes b) Violate any air quality standard or contribute substantially to an existing or projected air quality violation? \boxtimes c) Result in a cumulatively considerable net increase of any criteria pollutant for which the project region is non-attainment under an applicable federal or state ambient air quality standard (including releasing emissions which exceed quantitative thresholds for ozone precursors)? d) Expose sensitive receptors to substantial pollutant concentrations? \boxtimes e) Create objectionable odors affecting a substantial number of people? \boxtimes a-c.
 The project site lies within the Napa Valley, which forms one of the climatologically distinct sub-regions (Napa County Sub region) within the San Francisco Bay Area Air Basin.
 The topographical and meteorological features of the Valley create a relatively high potential for air pollution.
 On June 2, 2010, the Bay Area Air Quality Management District's Board of Directors unanimously adopted thresholds of significance to assist in the review of projects under the California Environmental Quality Act (CEQA).
 The thresholds were designed to establish the level at which the District believed air pollution emissions would cause significant environmental impacts under CEQA and were posted on the Air District's website and included in the Air District's May 2011 updated CEQA Guidelines.